 We have compiled a list of what to pack for a day at the beach, but we have also included a few things you might not think to take with you.
 Make sure you are fully prepared for your next beach day with our handy beach day packing list!

-- Cash – Although most places will now accept card, Apple Pay etc. you don’t want to be the one to break it to your children that they can’t have that ice cream they’ve been bugging you for all day.
+- Cash – Although most places will now accept cards, Apple Pay etc. you don’t want to be caught out.

 Clothes & Personal items